IRCAD/sight/modules/__/service/README.md

 # sight::modules::service

-Initializes service, serviceConfig, appConfig & appConfigParameters extension points registries.
+Initializes service, service_config, appConfig & appConfigParameters extension points registries.
 Contains also `.xsd` files to perform checks of each of the previously named configurations.

 ## Classes